UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 I pulled up to the house as he waited on the porch.
 The tall African-American man with a graying beard and mustache invited me into the Victorian.
 We sat in the living room.
 The house looked exactly the same, except there was a white marble bust of a woman on the fireplace mantel.
 It wasn’t there before.

 I opted not to bring up the groundskeeper just yet.
 After a few minutes of small talk, we got to the purpose of my visit.

 “How did you acquire the property?”
 I asked.

 “I bought the house when it went into foreclosure.
 The previous owners stopped paying the mortgage,” Dale said.
 “After buying the house from the bank, I couldn’t rent it.
 No one showed any interest.”

 “Did anyone else try to bid on it?”

-“Sure, certain folk around here want to buy up everything.
-I beat them in the bid at the auction.
+“No. Certain folk around here want to buy up everything.
+Luckily for me the city made an error with the public auction date for this house.
+It was auctioned off the day before the date listed on the Ravensgate city website.
+I showed up interested in another house but won this lovely lady without competition instead.
 I ended up selling it to the last tenant on a land contract, but she stopped making the payments so that ended the deal.”